 Anyone who professes to know about gardening had better be willing to point to their own handiwork as evidence that they understand what they’re doing.
 I’ve been gardening since my mother determined that I knew the difference between seedlings and weeds in our family’s garden and allowed me to the fun of pulling the latter at the age of five.
 I’ve had a garden ever since, including one in the tiny yard of our Brooklyn brownstone.

-Beginning in 1999, when we purchased the then-four-year-old property, I’ve created a two-acre garden at our home in Medfield.
-It’s a continuous work in process because it’s also a testing ground for new ideas.
-Over all, it expresses my belief that color and beauty in a New England garden is not confined to May, June and July.
+Between 1999, when my husband and I purchased a then-three-year-old property, and 2015, when we downsized to a smaller house, I created a two-acre garden at our home in Medfield.
+For 16 years it was a continuous work in process and a testing ground for new ideas.
+Over all, it expressed my belief that color and beauty in a New England garden is not confined to May, June and July.
 I also believe that texture and fragrance are as important as color and a garden that requires a lot of maintenance is not a garden with which I care to be associated.

 My garden has been on numerous tours.
 In 2008, it was selected for the Garden Conservancy’s Open Days program as one of six distinctive gardens in the Boston area.
 You can take a tour of the property as it appeared that day by clicking here.

 In 2014, we began building our “dream retirement home” and occupied that home in April, 2015.
 See “My Garden Since 2015” for a description and photos of our new property.

 The photos and commentaries that follow show my garden at different times of the year.
 To see any of these photos at full-screen size, just double-click in them.
 You’ll note I refer to each garden by its ‘name’.
 My husband and I named the beds as a short hand way of identifying which bed we were speaking of.